kimhagg/cloud-tutorials/Google Cloud/How to create a virtual machine instance and install nginx through google cloud.md

 4. Wait until button says manage, then re-do step 1 and 2.
 If it takes you past the enable page, instead continue to step 5.
 ![Compute Engine](/Google%20Cloud/Assets/Manage%20API.jpg)

 5. Click the console icon in the top-right.
-It's a square with the text >_ inside it.
 ![Compute Engine](/Google%20Cloud/Assets/Console_Icon.jpg)

 6. The console will open at the bottom of the page.